JuliaKleber/Minesweeper/README.md

 # Minesweeper

-This is a simple implementation of the classic game Minesweeper using JavaScript.
+This is an implementation of the classic game Minesweeper using JavaScript.

 ## Features